 I will read to them out of God’s Word and do my best to teach them how to love God with all their heart, mind, and soul.

 I will be kind and compassionate, and sensitive to their needs and their age (knowing I will make mistakes and have God’s grace to keep on).

 I will help them to face their sin, go to God, and accept forgiveness and grace.
 I will remind them that they can never lose my love, and if they know God, they can never lose His love.

 I will do my best to respect to my husband, especially in front of my children.

 I will play dollies, dragons, ponies, games, or do projects with my children.

 I will take them on adventures and show them the wonder of God through nature and art.

-I will teach my son to be a gentlemen, to be brave, to serve, and to protect the weak, to care for others sacrificially, and to do whatever God leads him to do, by faith.
+I will teach my son to be a gentlemen, to be brave, to serve, to protect the weak, to care for others sacrificially, and to do whatever God leads him to do, by faith.
 I will trust my husband to teach my son to be a man.

-I will teach my my daughter to be strong and dignified, to be brave, to serve, to be a mother and homemaker and to do whatever God leads her to do, by faith.
+I will teach my daughters to be strong and dignified, to be brave, to serve, to protect the weak, to care for others sacrificially, and to do whatever God leads them to do, by faith.

 I will pay attention to my children’s bents so I can nurture them in developing their giftings.